WHPM-LD: Programming

-Syndicated programming featured on the station includes Family Guy, The Ellen DeGeneres Show, The Big Bang Theory and Two and a Half Men among others.

 In addition to Fox programming, WHPM-LD operates the Hattiesburg–Laurel market's MyNetworkTV/MeTV affiliate on its LD3 subchannel, filling in programming for all time slots outside of the MyNetworkTV programming schedule with the MeTV schedule.

 Newscasts

-On September 25, 2015, Waypoint Media announced that it would launch a half-hour prime time newscast at 9:00 p.m. for WHPM-LD – the first such program in the Meridian market – on October 5.
-Although WHPM's operations are largely based out of the studios of sister stations WMDN and WGBC in Meridian (the latter of which will debut a prime time newscast on that same date), it is not clear if the program will be produced out of Hattiesburg or through WGBC/WMDN's Meridian facilities.
+On September 25, 2015, Waypoint Media announced that it would launch a half-hour prime time newscast at 9:00 p.m. for WHPM-LD—the first such program in the Hattiesburg–Laurel market—on October 5.
+Although WHPM's operations were largely based out of the studios of then-sister stations WMDN and WGBC in Meridian (the latter of which debuted a prime time newscast on that same date), it is not clear if the program would be produced out of Hattiesburg or through WGBC/WMDN's Meridian facilities.

-In October 2016, WHPM announced on their Facebook page that veteran broadcaster Randy Swan (formerly of nearby WDAM-TV) will join Waypoint Media as regional news director.
+In October 2016, WHPM announced on its Facebook page that veteran broadcaster Randy Swan (formerly of nearby WDAM-TV) would join Waypoint Media as regional news director.

+In June 2019, Waypoint Media purchased Media Gateway's centralized news operation, renaming it as News Hub; WHPM-LD adopted this news format.
+Waypoint sold the hub to Coastal Television Broadcast Group in July 2021; after the sale, WHPM-LD retained its affiliation with News Hub.